onevcat/UniWebView-Docs/docs/latest/loading-local-files.md

 # Loading Local Files

+!> Note: Loading local files in Unity Editor will not on macOS 10.10 or below.
+You need at least macOS 10.11 to display local pages correctly.

 ### Loading From Game Bundle

 You could load local HTML files through web view if you put them to the [StreamingAssets folder](https://docs.unity3d.com/Manual/StreamingAssets.html).
 The StreamingAssets folder is a folder directly under your "Assets" folder, with "StreamingAssets" as its name.
 We have a helper method `UniWebViewHelper.StreamingAssetURLForPath` to help you get correct path in all platforms.
 You could pass the relative path of your HTML file to this method and load it with `Load` method of web view.